Expanding System-wide Support

 U-Spatial is a nationally recognized model that serves and drives a fast-growing need for expertise in Geographic Information Systems (GIS), remote sensing, and spatial computing across the University.
 This infrastructure eliminates duplication and fragmentation of resources by providing a framework of spatial data, equipment, and expertise.
-In its first five years of operation, U-Spatial has supported over 2,000 researchers across 150 departments and centers at the University through a help desk, training, consulting, and events (see Table 1).
-U-Spatial has been integral to making the U of M one of the world’s first "Spatial University” at a time public and private sector interest in spatial thinking and approaches is increasing exponentially.
+In its first five years of operation, U-Spatial has supported over 2,000 researchers across 150 departments and centers at the University through the help desk, training, consulting, and events.
+U-Spatial has been integral to making the U of M one of the world’s first "Spatial Universities" at a time when public and private sector interest in spatial thinking and approaches is increasing exponentially.

 U-Spatial is part of Research Computing, a center in the Office of the Vice President for Research (OVPR) at the University of Minnesota that consolidates management of research computing services.
-U-Spatial is a lean center that collaborates with departments and centers, seeking to meet fast-growing demand for core services such as the help desk and training, while creating new opportunities and synergies around spatial research, teaching, and service.
+U-Spatial collaborates with a variety of departments and centers, seeking to meet the fast-growing demand for core services such as the help desk and training, while creating new opportunities and synergies around spatial research, teaching, and service.
 U-Spatial has been nationally recognized in many venues as a leading model for how universities can successfully integrate spatial data, visualization, analysis, and spatial thinking.